Prospective students

 Understanding leaf breakdown along an urban gradient: how you measure it and how you interpret it.

-With Dr Samantha Imberger.
+With Dr Moss Imberger.

 Leaf breakdown is a critical ecosystem process in freshwater systems; influencing the availability of organic matter to higher trophic levels and influencing food web structure.
 Published research suggests that urbanisation increases the microbial driven breakdown of labile leaf litter.
 However, recent experiments in local Melbourne streams suggest this impact model might be more complicated than first thought.
 This project will investigate the impacts of urbanisation on leaf litter breakdown; how you measure it and how you interpret it.
 This will be achieved through assessing decomposition using a variety of methods including differing; shapes of mesh exclusion bags, leaf species and substrate types.